Our mission

 Since 1997, the Centre for Organic & Resource Education (CORE) has been engaged in researching and piloting stormwater and low flow industrial waste water filtration technologies throughout Australia.

-This research was co-funded by the Department of Environment and Climate Change and Water (DECCW), formely called the Department of Environment and Conservation (DEC), the Department of Environment and Heritage and carried out by the University of Technology, Sydney (UTS) and the University of NSW and Melbourne University.
+This research was co-funded by the Department of Environment and Climate Change and Water (DECCW), the Department of Environment and Heritage and carried out by the University of Technology in Sydney (UTS), the University of NSW, University of Newcastle and Melbourne University.
+Further global research was co-funded by the governments of Singapore and the US (Nevada and Wisconsin).

-The research involved investigating the potential use of specified composted garden organics to enhance filtration media performance in water infiltration systems.
-Both laboratory and field research was undertaken, with various pilot projects and trial sites set up within Australia.
+The research validated the wide range use of recycled materials to enhance filtration media performance in water infiltration systems.
+Both laboratory and field research were undertaken, with various pilot projects and trial sites set up within Australia, Singapore, Canada and the US.
 The research concluded that purpose designed organic filtration media can substantially improve water quality and enable water reuse.